Since TikTok launched in 2016 under the name Musical.ly, it’s gained international popularity.

 - Handle: @humphreytalks

-Humphrey Yang, like other finance TikTokers, does a great job at breaking down concepts like NFTs and retirement accounts.
-But he also delves into restricted stock units, stop losses and other niche investing terms, as well as being transparent about his own social media income and investment portfolios.
+Humphrey Yang does a great job at breaking down concepts like NFTs and retirement accounts.
+In the wake of inflation, Yang has broken down exactly why the inflation happened and how viewers are affected.
+Yang also delves into business advice, restricted stock units, stop losses and other niche investing terms, as well as being transparent about his own social media income and investment portfolios.